shiraji/KotlinConf2017/talk.md

 According to documentation, we need to have this setting.

 And it kinda hard to setup, so here is what I did.
 Don't worry I will post this slide.
-You can use this QR code to see github gist.

 The next setting is Ant